evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 11. Terminal
 12. Firmware Update

-The panel now starts with a login screen and two seeded web accounts. `admin / osdp` has full control of the system, while `demo / db2` is restricted to a read-only activity view intended for course demonstration and teacher access.
-For better operational hygiene, the frontend no longer exposes preset buttons or inline default credentials, and the admin Users page can now either rotate a panel password or reset a seeded account back to its default.
-This also shows that the database is part of a working management interface rather than a standalone schema.
+The panel starts with a login screen and two seeded web accounts. `admin / osdp` has full control, while `demo / db2` is limited to a read-only course-demonstration view.
+The frontend no longer exposes insecure preset buttons or inline credentials, and the admin Users page can rotate or reset panel account passwords.
+That shows the database is not just a backend schema; it powers a real management interface.

+Appendix G walks through the hardware and the web interface visually.

 # 6. MongoDB Database Design